kevinslin/seed-xkcd/vault/xkcd.is-it-worth-the-time.md

   license: Creative Commons 2.5
 ---
 ![Don't forget the time you spend finding the chart to look up what you save.
 And the time spent reading this reminder about the time spent.
 And the time trying to figure out if either of those actually make sense.
 Remember, every second counts toward your life total, including these right now.](https://imgs.xkcd.com/comics/is_it_worth_the_time.png)
+> "Is It Worth the Time?", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 How long can you work on making a routine task more efficient before you're spending more time than you save?
 (Across five years)